JordanCWard/SQL/README.md

 8. LinkedIn

-Assume you're given a table containing job postings from various companies on the LinkedIn platform.
+Assume you're given a table containing job postings from various companies on the LinkedIn platform. <br>
 Write a query to retrieve the count of companies that have posted duplicate job listings. <br>
 Definition: Duplicate job listings are defined as two job listings within the same company that share identical titles and descriptions.

 ``` sql